aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/clean-up-a-document/_index.md

 ﻿---
-title: Clean Up a Document – Aspose.Words for .NET
+title: Clean Up a Document in C#
 articleTitle: Clean Up a Document
 linktitle: Clean Up a Document
 description: "Aspose.Words for .NET allows you to remove unused or duplicate information to reduce output size and processing time.
 Remove unused styles, unused built-in styles, duplicate styles, or unused lists."